gotchoices/MyCHIPs/doc/learn-users.md

 ```
   chip://suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
-The URI format has the potential for adding additional parameters in an optional query string.
+The URI format had the potential for adding additional parameters in an optional query string.
 This could include things like a connection token, a peer name, or other applicable information.

-A CHIP address (and other MyCHIPs message components) may be presented as a JSON (or similar data) structure.
+CHIP addresses (and other MyCHIPs message components) might also exist as a JSON (or similar data) structure.
 For example:
 ```
   {
+    agent: 6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE,
     cuid: suzie,
-    agent: 6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE,
-    host: mychips.org,
-    port: 57423
+    addr: /dns/mychips.org/ip/57423
   }
 ```
+In prior versions, this structure could include the properties _host_ and _port_.
+Those properties are deprecated in favor of the new, optinoal _addr_ multiaddress property.

 ### CHIP Addresses With Libp2p
 Under libp2p, a peer's logical address is its peer ID.